Before the day

 Video example

 The first pass shows the fast climb.
-The driver takes the lot, we select a few details, add a story, and move toward confrontation.
+The driver takes the lot, we select a few details, add meaning and a story, and move toward confrontation.

-Then new data enters the pool: the driver's wife is in labor.
+Then new data enters the pool: the driver's wife is in labour.
 That does not mean the first reaction was foolish.
-It shows why the ladder is useful.
-When the data pool widens, the assumption changes, the conclusion changes, and a different action becomes possible.
+It shows why the Ladder of Inference is useful.
+When the data pool widens, the meaning changes, the assumption changes, the conclusion changes, and a different action becomes possible.

 Questions that help you change the action: